sabrinaforrester/notebook.py/python_notes.md

     - String Literals
         - 'single quoted string'
         - "double quoted string"
         - """ triple quoted multiline string - each new line is represented with: \n
+        - Formatted string literals (f-strings) let you include the value of Python expressions inside a string by prefixing the string with f or F and writing expressions as {expression}
+            - f"{}"
 > Default encoding is unicode UTF 8
     > Unicode Transformation Format, values stored in 8 bits
     - ord('a')